appy-one/acebase/README.md

 ## Reflect API

 AceBase has a built-in reflection API that enables browsing the database content without retrieving nested data.
-This API is available for local databases, and remote databases when signed in as the ```admin``` user.
+This API is available for local databases, and remote databases
+~~when signed in as the ```admin``` user~~ (from server v0.9.29+) on paths the authenticated user has access to.

 ```javascript
 // Get info about the root node: